From Wikipedia

 Taxonomy

 [edit]The name was attributed to Giovanni Gussone by Michele Tenore in a list of plants of the Neapolitan area published in 1842.
-The species has a confused nomenclatural history; no fewer than 46 full species names are listed as synonyms in the Kew World Checklist of Selected Plant Families.[5]
+The species has a confused nomenclatural history; Plants of the World Online lists 51 taxonomic synonyms.[1]
 The name M. racemosum is commonly found as a synonym for M. neglectum in the horticultural literature,[6] although the true M. racemosum Mill. is a different species.[7]

 References